neuro4ml/neuro4ml.github.io/Week_4/3-STDP.md

 The issue is that this is computationally expensive.
 Suppose we have $N$ neurons all-to-all connected to $N$ neurons, and each neuron fires around $R$ spikes.
 In that case, computing this sum takes around $N^2$ $R^2$ operations, and each operation contains a call to the exponential function which is itself very heavy.

-There is a trick that can simplify this, using the fact that it’s exponentials and linear sums.
+There is a trick that can simplify this, using the fact that it's exponentials and linear sums.
 For each pre-synaptic neuron we introduce what is called a **trace variable**, $a_{\pre}$.
 We do the same with the post-synaptic neurons and a trace variable $a_{\post}$.

 We update them according to the following rules.
-In the absence of a spike, they decay exponentially like we’ve seen in the leaky integrate-and-fire neuron.
+In the absence of a spike, they decay exponentially like we've seen in the leaky integrate-and-fire neuron.
 The pre-synaptic trace with time constant $\tau_+$ and the post-synaptic with time constant $\tau_-$.

 ```{math}
 \begin{aligned}